Particular/ServicePulse/README.md

 #### Step 1 - run Nginx reverse proxy

-Open a command window and navigate into `ServicePulse\src\ServicePulse.Host` path (NOTE: ensure using cmd, not PowerShell).
+Open a command window and navigate to `ServicePulse\src\ServicePulse.Host` path (NOTE: ensure [cmd](https://learn.microsoft.com/en-us/windows-server/administration/windows-commands/cmd) is being used, not [PowerShell](https://learn.microsoft.com/en-us/powershell/)).
 Run `nginx` that is a reverse proxy for AngularJS and Vue.js applications:

 ```cmd
 docker run -it --rm -p 1331:1331 -v %cd%/nginx.conf:/etc/nginx/nginx.conf:ro --name service-pulse-dev nginx
 ```

 #### Step 2 - run AngularJS development server

 Navigate to `ServicePulse\src\ServicePulse.Host\angular` and:
   - run `npm install` to install all the npm dependencies
   - run the following command `npm run dev`.
 This will host a dev server on port 5174 and start watching for changes in `/angular` directory

-_Note: If you receive an error similar to `Error: error:0308010C:digital envelope routines::unsupported` when Webpack attempts to execute `LoadRunner.js` it means that you need to configure Node to use a legacy SSL provider.
+_Note: If you receive an error similar to `Error: error:0308010C:digital envelope routines::unsupported` when Webpack attempts to execute `LoadRunner.js`, it means that you need to configure Node to use a legacy SSL provider.
 You can do this by setting an environment variable called `NODE_OPTIONS` to the value `--openssl-legacy-provider`.
 E.g. Run `export NODE_OPTIONS=--openssl-legacy-provider` from a bash shell.

 #### Step 3 - run Vue.js development server

 Navigate to `ServicePulse\src\ServicePulse.Host\vue` and:
   - run `npm install` to install all the npm dependencies
-  - run the following command `npm run dev`.
-This will host a dev server on port 5173 and start watching for changes in `/vue` directory
+  - run the following command `npm run dev` (this will host a dev server on port 5173 and start watching for changes in `/vue` directory)

 In case `npm run dev` fails with an error related to git submodule not properly configured, run the `npm install` command again to ensure all required dependencies are available, and then run `npm run dev`.

 #### Step 4 - open the browser

-After doing the above steps one can open `http://localhost:1331` to see ServicePulse application.
+After doing the above steps, navigate to `http://localhost:1331` to see the ServicePulse application.

 ### Provided npm scripts